microsoft/nn-Meter/docs/builder/backend.md

 Introduction of Android Device and TFLite platform

 #### 1. Install ADB and Android SDK
-TODO: @Jianyu
-Follow [ADB Guide](https://developer.android.com/studio/command-line/adb) to install adb on your host device.
+Follow [Android Guide](https://developer.android.com/studio) to install adb on your host device.

-Install android sdk/ndk
+The easiest way to do that is to directly download Android Studio from [this page](https://developer.android.com/studio).
+After installing it, you will find adb at path `$HOME/Android/Sdk/platform-tools/`.

 #### 2. Build TFLite Benchmark Tool
 > Follow the [tensorflow official guide](https://www.tensorflow.org/lite/performance/measurement) for a more detailed guide to build and deploy `benchmark_model` onto the device.